EHDEN/NetworkDashboards/docs/src/processes.Rmd

 - 1: menu bar is hidden. the bar where the dashboard title, publish status, and three dots option menu are present will still appear
 - 2: both the menu bar and the dashboard title bar are hidden.

+By default, the dashboard of the first tab is displayed on the page, however, if one wants a specific tab to be displayed when the page is opened, its title should be present in the hash part of the URL.
+For example, if there is a tab called People, to make that tab selected at the start the following URL should be used `[BASE_URL]/tabs/#People`.